 The platform is built from the ground up around Zoë, a purpose-built AI data analyst that connects to your cloud data warehouse and answers your manufacturing questions in plain English, with full transparency into how every answer was generated.

+You’ve probably experienced a frustrating scenario where the same question yields two different numbers on different occasions.
 Zoë eliminates this problem through Memories, a feature that learns your metric definitions and preferences over time.
-Once you define how you calculate "yield" or "OEE", Zoë applies that definition consistently across every query, for every user, every time.
+Once you define how you calculate “yield” or “OEE”, Zoë applies that definition consistently across every query, for every user, every time.

-2. Answer Accuracy Through the Clarity Engine: Zoë understands company-specific production terminology, metric definitions, and data relationships.
+2. Answer Accuracy Through the Clarity Engine

-If your semantic layer doesn't yet cover a metric, the Clarity Engine creates dynamic measures on the fly and explains them in the interface so your team knows exactly what they're looking at.
+Zoë understands company-specific production terminology, metric definitions, and data relationships.
+When your quality engineer asks about scrap rates by supplier and shift, Zoë uses the Clarity Engine to deliver answers grounded in your exact business context.
+If your semantic layer doesn’t yet cover a metric, the Clarity Engine creates dynamic measures on the fly and explains them in the interface so your team knows exactly what they’re looking at.

+Your toughest questions rarely live in a single dashboard.
 When you need to correlate defect rates across 3 suppliers, 5 production lines, and 2 shifts over the last quarter, Zoë handles all this multi-step analysis without requiring anyone to write SQL or file a ticket with the data team.

-4. Explainability Through Citations: Zoë’s Citations feature shows you exactly which data sources, tables, and calculations generated a number, so your plant managers and VPs don't have to take any AI-generated answer on faith.
+Zoë’s Citations feature shows you exactly which data sources, tables, and calculations generated a number, so your plant managers and VPs don’t have to take any AI-generated answer on faith.
+You can verify Zoë’s work with a quick scan of clear references instead of reviewing an SQL statement with hundreds of lines.

-5. Governance Without Gatekeeping: Zoë applies row-level and column-level permissions, which ensures your operators see only the data relevant to their role.
+Zoë applies row-level and column-level permissions, which ensures your operators see only the data relevant to their role.
+Your data team keeps control over definitions and access while everyone else explores data independently.

+Getting value from analytics tools usually takes months of semantic modeling and configuration.
 Patterns dramatically shortens that timeline by helping Zoë rapidly build semantic understanding of your data environment, ensuring you spend days getting to insight rather than months.

-7. Finished Deliverables as Branded Artifacts: The Artifacts feature turns Zoë's answers into polished presentations, data apps, and financial models.
+The Artifacts feature turns Zoë’s answers into polished presentations, data apps, and financial models.
 These branded entities connect to your warehouse throughout and update automatically.
 They also export as real .docx, .xlsx, and .pptx files that your executives can act on.

 Your predictive analytics are only as valuable as the trust your teams place in them.
 Zenlytic gives manufacturers a way to move from data chaos to confident, verified decisions across every plant and every team.